 S-traps are not allowed to be used anymore if you are remodeling a home or even in new construction.
 This is because an S-trap does not match the housing code requirement, so during an inspection, the inspectors will not likely approve of an S-trap.

 The P-trap can prove to be a wise choice.
 The S-trap may let poisonous sewer gasses move into your home because of its design, something you certainly will not want.
 An S-trap may even let vermin move into your house if the trap remains dry for too long a duration.

 If you are planning to install a new toilet bowl because your old toilet bowl has started to show issues like a toilet bowl leak, then you will have to select from a variety of toilet bowl products available in the market.
 Other than the toilet bowl brand, you will have to choose from an S-trap or a P-trap toilet bowl.
 It is important to know their differences, which are mentioned above.
-Whichever type of trap you select, it is best to have it installed by a professional plumber as they are more knowledgeable about and experienced.
+If you are looking to buy a toilet bowl, Everyhome Singapore offers a diverse range of toilet bowl brands and types that meets your needs.
+Additionally, do keep in mind that whichever type of trap you select, it is best to have it installed by a professional plumber as they are more knowledgeable about and experienced.

 At Toilet Bowl City Singapore, we understand the need to keep home service expenses within your budget.
 Hence, we offer honest and reasonable pricing for any of your toilet bowl installation works.
 Select from our range of toilet bowl brands, browse our past toilet bowl installation projects for inspiration, or read up on toilet bowl-related articles to find out more about toilet bowl installation services.
 Get in touch with us now via WhatsApp at +65 8241 0032!